Peanuts 2 N Elephant: Composition

-Reception
+Critical reception

 "Peanuts 2 N Elephant" was widely criticized upon its release, generally being singled out as the worst song on Tha Carter VI due to its production.
 Michael Saponara of Billboard gave the song his second-lowest track ranking for the album, only topping the spoken word intro "King Carter", saying that "Out of all the fire production at [Wayne's] disposal, this circus beat should have been passed on".
 Mosi Reeves of Rolling Stone also criticized the song in his review, referring to Miranda's instrumental as "clumsily amateurish" and alleging that it "personifies the celebrity BFF phenomenon at its worst", while Stereoboard additionally criticized Wayne's "lazy and lacklustre rapping".
 In a dedicated article for USA Today, Cory Woodroof panned the song as "a terrible decision made between two very talented people who know better" and an "all-time 'immediate album skip'", writing "Lil Wayne's cringey bars on this song already clang about without any wit or passion, and there is already nothing you can do to salvage those lyrics with that Greatest Showman Super Nintendo game beat playing in the background", additionally noting other poorly received Miranda compositions such as "The Scuttlebutt" from the 2023 remake of The Little Mermaid.

 However, in more positive reflections, Andrew King of TheGamer called the song one of his favorites from the album, writing that "[Wayne's] spitting like his life depends on it, but on a track that sounds more like he's parked in front of the PS1."
 Similarly, reviewer Anthony Fantano listed the song as the sole "best" song on the album and stated that "this reminds me of an older version of Wayne when he was out here proving that 'I'm a rapper who can rap on anything, who will rap on anything.
 No matter what the instrumental is, I will sound entertaining, I will sound confident, I will sound out of my mind'", although he conceded that "I feel like the context in which this song would work best is surrounded by a bunch of incredible tracks and bangers and some of Wayne's best material to date. ...
 But instead, what you have here with this track is one goofy ass moment standing among all of these just completely awful, awful cuts."